 We value your business and work with every potential purchaser to find the right solution.

-Complete the form below and one of our Business Development Officers will get back to you!
+Complete the form below and someone from our team will get back to you!

 Business Development Officer

 Starting a small business?
 Learn how Kingston Economic Development can help!

 Innovators and entrepreneurs: learn how you can collaborate with health-care leaders who are transforming our local health-care system through innovations in digital health and

 In this interactive session, you will meet with subject matter experts to learn their best practices and the key points they believe business owners should focus on, including: